Icy Health

 There are possible reasons or symptoms associated with the formation of swollen eyes and the cause determines the consequences.
-Though we can not avoid the probability of eye swelling, we can curb the likelihood of its impact.
+Though we can not avoid the probability of eye swelling1, we can curb the likelihood of its impact.

 Suppose, you have eyelid swelling due to lack of sleep, anxiety, or flowing tears, this is neither a cause for worry nor a hurry to see a doctor.
 However, on the other side, if the complication is serious, this is a matter of concern, not procrastination.